bno1/X4FProjector/README.md

 stats, missile stats, and more.
     * Wares - price, production methods, tags, volume, license, module construction, blueprints, and more.
-    * *TODO Station modules*
+    * *TODO Station modules*.
   * **Supported output formats**:
     * CSV.
-Data is saved in a tabular format which can be loaded in Excel.
+Data is saved in a tabular format which can be loaded into Excel.
 Some things are omitted.
     * JSON.
 Data is saved in a structured format.
 Nothing is omitted.
     * YAML (requires pyyaml).
 Data is saved in a structured format.
 Nothing is